FYE 1031: Hero's Quest in Literature

 Literature Resource Center searches scholarly journals covering literature.

 Proquest Research Library is a good place to start for most topics.

 Need more?
 You can pick a different database from our Subject Directory.

 Open Access Journals

 Doing ethical research means citing sources.
 It is critical to credit writers for their work and their contributions to your research.
 To not do so is unethical and leads to plagiarism - even if it’s unintentional.
 Here are some sources to help you cite properly and to avoid the problem of plagiarism.

 NoodleBib is an online resource that will help you format MLA and APA bibliographies, exporting them directly to your word processing program.

 Turnitin is a service that faculty and students use to detect and avoiding plagiarism in their writing.

 Evaluate Your Information Instruction Class

-Please fill out this form to help us improve our program.
+Please fill out this form to help us improve our classes.